 To make the Summer Camp SQ experience the best we can, we have grouped our camp sessions by age because of the differing physical and emotional levels of each age group.

-- Junior Camps are designed for 10-12 year olds.
+- Junior Camps are designed for year 4-6 students.

 I’m worried that my child might get homesick.
 What do you in this kind of situation?